vtog/labGuides/source/ocp/local-mirror-registry.rst

    .. note:: Be patient!
 Each step of the process will take a lot of time.

+   .. note:: The directive "\-\-cache-dir" will ensure all the images are
+      written to a directory with the necessary space.
+Without this it will default $HOME.

    .. tip:: The process of mirroring to disk will overwrite the cluster
       resources directory with each attempt.
 To include the previous results use the "--since" switch.